MoebiusSolutions/cac-agent/Configure-cac-agent-for-Linux.md

 Install CAC Drivers
 ----------------

 Install your appropriate CAC middleware.
-[Setting Up CAC Smart Card in Ubuntu 16](Setting-Up-CAC-Smart-Card-in-Ubuntu-16.md) provies a nice guide, but you can skip the browser setup sections.
+You can use [Setting Up PKCS11 CAC Drivers in Ubuntu 16](Setting-Up-PKCS11-CAC-Drivers-in-Ubuntu-16.md) as a guide, but you can skip the browser setup sections.

 Configure cac-agent Middleware